FAQs

 JavaScript for visualizations, assume the presence of require.js

-this script is available in your HTML output, you can use:
+To ensure that this script is available in your HTML output, you

 pandoc -s -o output.html input.ipynb \